scitran/client/Search-examples.md

     s = {
    	"range": {
   		"subject.age": {
-	   		  "lte": years2sec(10)
+	   		  "lte": 315576000
 		    }
 	       }
       }

 We use the code

      clear srch;
      srch.range.subject_0x2E_age.lte = years2sec(10);

+(time values, including dates, are stored in SI units, seconds).

 Another issue is the use of _ at the front of a variable, like _id

- In this case, we cannot set srch._id in Matlab.
+In this case, we cannot set a structure variable with a leading underscore, such as srch._id.
 But we can set

      srch.projects.match.x0x5F_id = projectID;